getampt/docs/ai.md

 ---
 title: AI
 description: Harness the power of AI in your applications.
-beta: true
 ---

 Ampt makes it easy to incorporate AI into your applications.
 Using `@ampt/ai` you can interact with powerful AI models provided by Amazon Bedrock with just a few lines of code.

-!!! caution
-`@ampt/ai` is experimental and subject to change. **DO NOT** use this for production apps.
-!!!

 !!! note
 `@ampt/ai` requires AI quota to use.
 You can purchase additional quota in the [Ampt Console](https://ampt.dev) in your Organization settings.